nattirobbles/easy_money_ML/README.md

-# easy_money_ML
+# 💳 Easy Money - Customer Analytics & Machine Learning
 Customer analytics project using machine learning to predict customer behavior and segment users to support marketing decision-making.

-# 💳 Easy Money - Customer Analytics & Machine Learning

-EasyMoney is a digital financial services platform designed to simplify money management through a wide range of banking products across the customer lifecycle.

-This project focuses on applying machine learning techniques to **predict customer behavior, segment users, and optimize marketing strategies** in order to increase product adoption and customer value.

----

 ## 📌 Overview

 This project applies machine learning techniques to a fintech use case (Easy Money) with the goal of improving marketing efficiency and increasing customer value.

 The strategy focuses on **market penetration**, maximizing the value of existing customers through cross-selling financial products.

+## 📌 Project Overview

+This project analyzes customer and transactional data from EasyMoney, a digital financial services platform, with the goal of improving marketing efficiency and increasing customer value through a **market penetration strategy**.

+The analysis covers a 17-month period and focuses on understanding customer behavior, product adoption, and business performance over time.
+Key aspects include the evolution of net margin, customer engagement, and the differences between new and existing customers.

+Particular attention is given to identifying opportunities to increase product penetration among existing customers, as well as detecting imbalances between high-volume and high-margin products and retention issues in specific categories such as investment products.

+Building on these insights, a machine learning approach was applied, including a **propensity model** to predict customer purchases and a **clustering model** to segment users based on financial behavior and product usage.

+Finally, the results were translated into business impact through a campaign simulation, estimating ROI and enabling more efficient, targeted marketing strategies.

 ---